A. Parasuraman

-A. "Parsu" Parasuraman is an Indian-American marketing professor and author.
-He is a professor and the James W. McLamore Chair in Marketing at the University of Miami.
+A. "Parsu" Parasuraman is an Indian-American marketing scholar and author.
+He is the James W. McLamore Chair in Marketing at the University of Miami.

-Education
+Biography

-Parasuraman obtained his bachelor's degree in Mechanical Engineering from IIT Madras and Master of Business Administration in marketing from Indian Institute of Management Ahmedabad in 1970 and 1972 respectively.
-He then proceeded to the United States where he gained a doctorate in business Administration from Indiana University School of Business in 1975.
+Parasuraman obtained his bachelor's degree in mechanical engineering from IIT Madras in 1970 and a Master of Business Administration in marketing from the Indian Institute of Management Ahmedabad in 1972.
+He subsequently moved to the United States, where he received a doctorate in business Administration from the Indiana University School of Business in 1975.

-Career

 Parasuraman was one of the co-authors of the classic study on Services marketing, which developed the concept of SERVQUAL.
-The SERVQUAL model has become fundamental in the analysis of marketing in the services sector and one of the highest cited marketing papers ever.

-In recent years, Dr. A. Parasuraman has taken on an active leadership role in Indian higher education.
-He currently serves as the Pro-Chancellor (Academics) at Vijaybhoomi University, located in Karjat, near Mumbai.
-Vijaybhoomi University is India’s first institution dedicated to liberal professional education, aiming to integrate the breadth of liberal learning with the depth of professional specialization.
-In this role, he contributes to shaping the university’s academic strategy, curriculum design, and research direction, particularly through the development of "Curriculum 4.0," a framework aligned with the evolving needs of Industry 4.0.
+Parasuraman currently serves as the Pro-Chancellor (Academics) at Vijaybhoomi University, near Mumbai.